Head of History and Archaeology of Youth and Childhood at the Manchester Centre for Youth Studies.

-PhD Ancient History (Manchester)
+PhD Ancient History (University of Manchester), 2007

-MA Ancient World Studies (Manchester)
+MA Ancient World Studies (University of Manchester), 2001

 BA (Hons.)
-Ancient History and Archaeology (Manchester)
+Ancient History and Archaeology (University of Manchester), 2000

 I have taught and held research positions at the following institutions: